ibm-cloud-docs/resiliency/bcdr-approaches.md

 VPC has a built-in service called Backup for VPC that's used to back up data on attached block storage volumes.
 This allows the user to create different backup policies based on different frequencies of backup.
 For example, static data will not need to be backed up at the same frequency to non-static data, which is likely to need several backups per day and so each data type will have a separate backup policy.
 Up to 10 backup policies can be created per region using Backup for VPC with up to four plans per policy, which can be edited or deleted as necessary.

 VPC backups are based on data snapshots.
 Each is a cumulative snapshot, meaning that a snapshot only contains the changes made to data since the snapshot before it.
 Therefore, when restoring, multiple snapshots may need to be recovered.
-Snapshots can be stored as cross-regional copies.
+Snapshots can be stored as cross-regional copies, meaning that a copy of the snapshot is stored in a second region.
 When enabling cross-regional copies, it means that a volume can be can be created from the snapshots in a target region, so this can be used in a disaster recovery situation.

 Backup snapshots are taken at the volume level and both boot and data volumes can be targeted.
 A backup policy will have targets added to it and plans within policies can make backups more granular, with different backup points.
 The most granular backup point that can be defined is once per hour, via a cron expression.